tscanlin/developers.optimizely.com/src/content/integrations/index.md

 ```

 <h3 id="conversion-5-qa-integration">5.
-QA integration</h3>
+QA your integration</h3>

-To verify the integration works, create an Optimizely experiment that includes the custom event goal in question, send some visitor traffic and offline conversions.
-The results page for the experiment should now include data on how many visitors and offline conversions have occurred for this experiment.
+To verify that the integration works, create an Optimizely experiment that includes the custom event goal in question.
+Then send visitor test traffic through your experiment and fire the offline conversion goals.
+Check your results page for the experiment.
+It should now include data on how many visitors and offline conversions have occurred for this experiment.

 ## Snippet Installation